 A California-bred daughter of Debonair Roger and Melrose Nugget, Melair was owned and bred by Marianne Millard and Bea Rous, both of whom were in the education field, and trained by John Sadler.
 She gained attention on the circuit while local stars Snow Chief and Ferdinand were competing back East in the Kentucky Derby and Preakness Stakes.
 Her career began in late April of 1986, where she won against maiden special weight company.
 On the day after the Preakness Stakes (which featured a one-two finish by Snow Chief and Ferdinand), Melair succeeded in her first try against winners, taking an allowance contest at the Track of the Lakes and Flowers.

 Start number three actually marked the roan filly's graded stakes debut, which came in the Grade III Railbird Stakes.
 Melair simply dominated the event.
 She captured the race by daylight, coming to the wire more than seven lengths clear of the runner up.
 Another Grade III followed more than two weeks later in the Princess Stakes.
-No one could defeat her as she moved to victory by well over three lengths.
+Again, no one could defeat her as she moved to victory well ahead of her closest pursuer.

 The Silver Screen drew a full field, but Melair and Snow Chief were the attractions.
-Each horse could run, and they hailed from the Golden State, so supporting them was easy for the local fans.
-The two gave it their all in the Silver Screen, but the day belonged to Melair.
+Given how they both hailed from the Golden State, supporting them was easy for the local fans.
+The two gave it their all in the race, but the day belonged to Melair.
 She charged to the front early and never relinquished the lead, taking her opponents all the way to win the Grade II event.
 Snow Chief was gallant, coming in third place, but Melair was better that afternoon.
 She scored what turned out to be her biggest victory, finishing the race in 1:32 4/5.
 That time not only set a new standard for a filly or mare on dirt, it was also the fourth quickest time ever recorded for the distance.
 It also garnered her the Breeders' Cup Horse of the Month honor for July 1986.